Space-time reduced basis methods for parametrized unsteady Stokes equations: Numerical results

+which describes a parabolic velocity profile (Poiseuille flow), and $\vec{n}_{\Gamma}$ is the outward unit normal vector to $\Gamma$.

-The Dirichlet datum is then defined as follows in the two test cases: \begin{itemize} \item \textbf{Symmetric Bifurcation}: we impose a parametrized $T$-periodic parabolic velocity profile at the inlet and we prescribe the flow rate in one of the outlets, expressed as a given percentage of the inflow rate.
-So,
+The Dirichlet datum is then defined as follows in the two test cases: \begin{itemize} \item \textbf{Symmetric Bifurcation}: we impose a periodic--in--time parabolic--in--space velocity profile with a parametrized perturbation at the inlet $\Gamma_{IN}^1$ and we prescribe the flow rate, expressed as a given percentage of the inflow rate, at the outlet $\Gamma_{OUT}^1$.
+In particular, we have